OpenBCI/OpenBCI_Experiment/README.md

 Welcome to the OpenBCI Puppies and Kittens Experiment!

-During this experiment, you will watch a video containing images of puppies and kittens.
-You'll have to choose which of the two image classes you want to identify, and press a button everytime you see an image that belongs to that class.
+During this experiment, you will watch a video containing images of puppies and kittens, and press a button every time you see a puppy in the image.

 Below are the instructions on how to do it.